anuragxel/roadwork-dataset/README.md

 If you use this dataset in your research, please cite:

 ```
-@article{ghosh2024roadwork,
+@InProceedings{ghosh2025roadwork,
-  title={ROADWork Dataset: Learning to Recognize, Observe, Analyze and Drive Through Work Zones},
+  title={ROADWork: A Dataset and Benchmark for Learning to Recognize, Observe, Analyze and Drive Through Work Zones},
-  author={Ghosh, Anurag and Tamburo, Robert and Zheng, Shen and Alvarez-Padilla, Juan R and Zhu, Hailiang and Cardei, Michael and Dunn, Nicholas and Mertz, Christoph and Narasimhan, Srinivasa G},
+  author={Ghosh, Anurag and Zheng, Shen and Tamburo, Robert and Vuong, Khiem and Alvarez-Padilla, Juan and Zhu, Hailiang and Cardei, Michael and Dunn, Nicholas and Mertz, Christoph and Narasimhan, Srinivasa G},
-  journal={arXiv preprint arXiv:2406.07661},
+  booktitle = {ICCV},
-  year={2024}
+  year      = {2025}
 }
 ```